QuickStart Mobile Automation

 So from here we won't worry about the colour or how many of the t-shirt we want, but just want to add it to our shopping cart by dragging over a new Task Block and connecting our t-shirt Waypoint to that, remembering to rename it ‘Add to shopping cart’, ready to add Automation.

 In the Project Explorer in the Components folder we can see those Mobile General Actions, click on an element, and import, which prompts us for a Locator.
 This is when we can switch over to Appium to can see the T-shirt that we want to add.
-Test Modeller may prompt you to fix the formatting automatically, agree and click save.
+Quality Modeller may prompt you to fix the formatting automatically, agree and click save.
 Rename the new element accordingly.

 We can link up this Test Case to the end of our Model, and if we generate some new pathways, we'll see that it's now including the T-shirt.
 Alongside this Test Case there are eight other pathways that run through the model.
 And we can next add this to a larger end-to-end scenario.